Cape hare

 The Cape hare (Lepus capensis), also called the brown hare and the desert hare, is a hare native to Africa and Arabia extending into India.

 Taxonomy

-The Cape hare was one of the many mammal species originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae, where it was given the binomial name of Lepus capensis.
+The Cape hare was described by Carl Linnaeus in 1758 with the binomial name Lepus capensis, published in the 10th edition of Systema Naturae.

-The taxon is part of a species complex.
+The Cape hare is part of a species complex.
 Lepus tolai and Lepus tibetanus were moved out based on geographic distribution and molecular characteristics.
 The current remaining grouping of Lepus capensis sensu lato remains paraphyletic.